moiezl/moiezl.github.io/_pages/about.md

 ::marker
 Maths & Physics for Games
 ::marker
-Advanced Programming Patterns (with the use of leetcode and understanding how to problem solve better)
+Advanced Programming Patterns (with the use of leetcode and understanding how to problem solve better).

+profile:

+---